 He pointed to the keyhole.
 "Pick it."

 I heaved a sigh.
+I just wanted to wrap myself up in comforters and wrack my brain all night long about Mikey and Ynna.
 "Luke, I think you need to get your head checked.
 Not that you didn't need it years ago.
 You don't seem to remember that you were the one who taught me lock-picking when we were six."

 He didn't miss a beat.
 "I forgot."